Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Underlay System

 \section{Underlay System}

-In the overlay system, the SU tries to locate the free channels at each time-slot to access these spectrum holes without interfering with the PUs.
+In the overlay system, the SU tries to locate the free channels at each time slot to access these spectrum holes without interfering with the PUs.
 Recently, the FCC has allowed the SUs to interfere with the PU's network as long as this interference does not harm the PUs \cite{FCC_Interference_Threshold}.
 If the interference from the SU measured at the PU's receiver is below the tolerable level, then the interference is deemed acceptable.

 In order to model the interference at the PR, we assume that the SU uses a channel sensing technique that produces the sufficient statistic $z_i$ at channel $i$ \cite{Spectrum_Sensing_Survey_Poor, Spectrum_Sensing_Survey}.
 The SU is assumed to know the distribution of $z_i$ given channel $i$ is free and busy, namely $f_{z \vert b} \lb z_i \vert b_i=0 \rb$ and $f_{z \vert b} \lb z_i \vert b_i=1 \rb$ respectively.
 For brevity, we omit the subscript $i$ from $b_i$ whenever it is clear from the context.
 The value of $z_i$ indicates how confident the SU is in the presence of the PU at channel $i$.
 Thus the SU stops at channel $i$ according to how likely busy it is and how much data rate it will gain from this channel (i.e. according to $z_i$ and $\gamma_i$ respectively).
 Hence, when the SU senses channel $i$ to acquire $z_i$, the channel gain $\gamma_i$ is probed and compared to some function $\gamma_{\rm th}(i,z_i)$; if $\gamma_i\geq\gamma_{\rm th}(i,z_i)$ transmission occurs on channel $i$, otherwise, channel $i$ is skipped and $i+1$ is sensed.
 Potentially, $\gamma_{\rm th}(i,z_i)$ is a function in the statistic $z_i$.
 This means that, at channel $i$, for each possible value that $z_i$ might take, there is a corresponding threshold $\gammaz{i}$.
-We now formulate the problem as finding the optimal threshold function ($\gammaz{i}$).
+Before formulating the problem we note that this model can capture the overlay with sensing errors model as a special case where $\fzb=(1-\pmd)\delta(z-\zb)+\pmd\delta(z-\zf)$ while $\fzf=\pfa\delta(z-\zb)+(1-\pfa)\delta(z-\zf)$, where $\pmd$ and $\pfa$ are the probabilities of missed-detection and false-alarm respectively, while $\delta(z)$ is the Dirac delta function, and $\zb$ and $\zf$ that represent the values that $z$ takes when the channel is busy and free, respectively.
+Hence, the interference constraint, which will soon be described, can be modified to a detection probability constraint and/or a false alarm probability constraint.

 The SU's expected throughput is given by $\Usoft_1(\GammaS{1},\bfPS{1})$ which can be calculated recursively from